rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> print("Fitness of Slater's ranking: %.3f" % corr['correlation'])
     Fitness of Slater's ranking: 0.844

-We notice here that the crisp Copeland ranking above seams to be a good fit (0.844), better apparently than the Net-Flows ranking.
+We notice that the crisp Slater ranking is a rather good fit (0.844), better apparently than the Net-Flows ranking.
 However, there are in fact 174 such potentially optimal Slater rankings.
 What precise ranking result should we adopt ?

 Kemeny's as well as Slater's ranking rules are furthermore computationally difficult problems and effective ranking results are only computable for tiny outranking digraphs (< 20 objects).

 More efficient ranking heuristics, like the Copeland and the Net-Flows rules, are therefore needed in practice.

 Kohler's ranking-by-choosing rule
 .................................